 Washing Machine Buying Guide

-The top load washing machine has long been the standard design, with the washer door located on top of the machine.
+Top load washing machines have long been the standard design, with the washer door located on top of the machine.
 These models are cost effective with a wide variety of colors and styles to choose from.
 These are often less expensive and can wash clothes more quickly, but they may use more energy and water than front load machines.

-The front load washing machine is a new option that is becoming increasingly popular with high-end users.
+Front load washing machines are a new option that are becoming increasingly popular with high-end users.
 The machine door is on the front of the machine, and it tumbles clothes much like a dryer does.
 These models will use less energy, water and detergent than top loading machines and are usually quieter.

 Stacking your dryer on top of your washing machine to make them one unit is considered a laundry center.
 These models are ideal for apartments, condos, and other areas with limited space.
 Laundry centers typically have less capacity than single units but are great space savers.

 Stackable washers sometimes come with a stacking kit included in your purchase, but other times the stacking kit has to be purchased separately.
 Make sure to note the necessity of a stacking kit when you are shopping.